VKonanur/MongoDB-Realm-for-Verizon-5G-Edge/README.md

 Run `./build.sh` which will start the docker container for you using the above variables.
 Right now, the a local Realm database is setup on the Wavelength zone, in addition to having a MQTT listener to get data from a producer on Verizon's 5G network.

 ## Step 3: Setup a data producer over a device on the Verizon mobile network.
-This an MQTT producer that will act as the synthetic data generator to send data to the Realm DB deployed on the Wavelength zone, which inturn will sync information to in the cloud portal and onto the Atlas cluster of choice.
+This an MQTT producer that will act as the synthetic data generator to send data to the Realm DB deployed on the Wavelength zone, which inturn will sync the data to the cloud portal and onto the Atlas cluster of choice.
 The instructions below are for a Linux system, however, similar to the above, however, can be executed over a Windows system on the Docker application.

 ```